zerdlg/p4dlg/README.md

 + find
 + etc.

-eg. just some list of imaginary requirements:
+Example: just some list of imaginary requirements:
 + Retrieve all clientspec records.
 + Fields should be limited to 'name', 'extra', 'owner' & ''accessDate'.
 + Group client records by 'Host" (aka. "extra") & order them by "accessDate".